-(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 ΛR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 001-38389 Motus GI Holdings, Inc. (Exact name of registrant as specified in its charter) DELAWARE 81-4042793 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1301 East Broward Boulevard, 3rd Floor 33301 Ft.
-Lauderdale, FL (Address of principal executive offices) (Zip code) (954) 541-8000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share NASDAO Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer Accelerated filer X Non-accelerated filer X Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchanged on Which Registered Common Stock, \$0.0001 par value per share MOTS The Nasdaq Capital Market As of June 28, 2019, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the Common Stock held by nonaffiliates of the registrant was approximately \$51,601,679, based on the closing price of the registrant's Common Stock on June 28, 2019.
-The number of shares outstanding of the registrant's Common Stock, par value of \$0.0001 per share, as of March 25, 2020 was 28,826,157.
-DOCUMENTS INCORPORATED BY REFERENCE None.
+□ TRANSITION REI PORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI FIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-38389 Motus GI Holdi (Exact name of registrant as spec ngs, Inc. DELAWARE 81-4042793 (State or other jurisdicti- incorporation or organiza (I.R.S.
+Employer Identification No.) 1301 East Broward Boulevard Ft.
+Lauderdale, FL 33301 (Address of principal executiv (Zip code) Registrant's telephone number, including g area code: (954) 54 1-8000 Securities registered pursuant to Se ction 12(b) of the Ac t: Title of each class Trading Symbol(s)) Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share re MOTS NASDAQ Capital Market Indicate by check mark if the registrant is a well-known seas Securities registered pursuant to Section oned issuer, as defined in Rule 405 of the Securit None Indicate by check mark if the registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Ac t.
+Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed a period that the registrant was required to file such reports), as exchange Act of 1934 during the preceding 12 months (or for such shorter.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted preceding 12 months (or for such shorter period that the regis suant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accularge accelerated filer," "accelerated filer," "smaller reporting reporting company, or emerging growth company.
+See the definitions occhange Act.
+Large accelerated filer □ Non-accelerated filer □ filer rting company owth company □ ⊠ ⊠ If an emerging growth company, indicate by check mark i provided pursuant to Section 13(a) of the Exchange Act. ⊠ f the registrant has elected not to use the exten ded transition period for complying with any new or revised financial accounting standard Indicate by check mark whether the registrant has filed a rep the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered ess of its internal control over financial reporting under Section 404(b) of If securities are registered pursuant to Section 12(b) of the A issued financial statements. $\hfill\Box$ ct, indicate by check mark whether the financial statements of the regi strant included in the filing reflect the correction of an error to previousl Indicate by check mark whether any of those error correcting during the relevant recovery period pursuant to $\S~240.10D\text{-}10$ alysis of incentive-ba used compensation received by any of the registrant's executive officer Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange A ct).
+Yes □ No 🗵 As of June 30, 2022, the last business day of the registrant' approximately \$14.6 million based on the closing price of the the aggregate market value of the Common Stock held by non-affiliates of the registrant wa The number of shares outstanding of the registrant's Commo on Stock, par value of \$0.0001 per share, as of Ma rch 27, 2023 was 4,7 78,873.
+DOCUMENTS INCORPORATE) BY REFERENCE None.